SudoMaker/LoShark/software/README.md

 echo 'date -u -s @'`date +%s` > /dev/ttyACMx
 ```

-Here `ttyACMx` is the terminal you're currently using.
+Here `ttyACMx` is the LoShark terminal you're currently logged in.

 ### Transferring files
 The MTP protocol is implemented.